chipoglesby/chipoglesby.github.io/_posts/blog/2018-04-12-dataprepII.md

 ---

-In my [previous post](http://www.chipoglesby.com/2018/04/getting-and-cleaning-data/) We took a look at a couple of different ways to parse unstructured text from the internet and prepare it for analysis in R using `tidytext`.
+In my [previous post](http://www.chipoglesby.com/2018/04/getting-and-cleaning-data/) we took a look at a couple of different ways to parse unstructured text from the internet and prepare it for analysis in R using `tidytext`.

 Yesterday evening I took a look at the `subtools` package in `R`.
 It looked like